-- 1 The person has a disability and use of the roads in a way that adequately allows for the disability would involve some inconsistency with the requirements of the Mass, Dimensions and Loading Regulation or the Queensland Road Rules. - 2 The person has a particular task to perform and performance of the task effectively would involve some inconsistency with the requirements of the Mass, Dimensions and Loading Regulation or the Queensland Road Rules.

-(3) The permit must-
+- 1 The person has a disability and use of the roads in a way that adequately allows for the disability would involve some inconsistency with the requirements of the Vehicle Standards and Safety Regulation, part 2A or the Queensland Road Rules. - 2 The person has a particular task to perform and performance of the task effectively would involve some inconsistency with the requirements of the Vehicle Standards and Safety Regulation, part 2A or the Oueensland Road Rules. - (3) The permit must- - (a) include a description of the particular way the permit holder is to be permitted to use roads; and - (b) state the period for which the permit applies. - (4) The permit must not be issued for a period lasting more than 2 years.

-- (a) include a description of the particular way the permit holder is to be permitted to use roads; and - (b) state the period for which the permit applies. - (4) The permit must not be issued for a period lasting more than 2 years. - (5) The permit may include conditions that must be complied with by the permit holder. - (6) Without limiting subsection (5), conditions included in the permit may impose requirements, if relevant, about any of the following- - (a) having the permit available for inspection when using roads under the authority of the permit; - (b) the display of warning signs and warning lights; - (c) what parts of roads may be used; - (d) limitations about which roads may be used; - (e) minimising or avoiding interference with other road users.
+- (5) The permit may include conditions that must be complied with by the permit holder. - (6) Without limiting subsection (5), conditions included in the permit may impose requirements, if relevant, about any of the following- - (a) having the permit available for inspection when using roads under the authority of the permit; - (b) the display of warning signs and warning lights; - (c) what parts of roads may be used; - (d) limitations about which roads may be used; - (e) minimising or avoiding interference with other road users.